 You can find a map of our location here: Map

-The lab has recently expanded to include a satellite location at New York University, Abu Dhabi, in the United Arab Emirates.
-The expansion is part of the new Center for Genomics and Systems Biology at the Center for Science and Engineering in Mussafah, Abu Dhabi.
-It is staffed full time by a post-doctoral researcher, Khaled Hazzouri
+The lab has recently expanded to New York University, Abu Dhabi, in the United Arab Emirates.
+The expansion is part of the new Center for Genomics and Systems Biology in the Experimental Research Building at NYUAD, Saadiyat Island, Abu Dhabi.
+The lab is staffed full time by a research associate, Khaled Hazzouri, and a technician, Sylvie Ferrand

 We regularly have open positions for graduate students and post-doctoral researchers in the lab.
 Please contact us.